rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     ```
     [ying@serverXY .ssh]$ ssh serverPR
     Enter passphrase for key '/home/ying/.ssh/id_dsa': **
     ```

-    Note very carefully that, you are being prompted for your passphrase this time instead of the password.
+    Notice that, you are being prompted for your passphrase this time instead of the user password.
 Enter the passphrase you created earlier when you created your keys.

 5. After successfully logging into serverPR; Log back out.